AlgoWizBiswajit/URL_Shortner/README.md

 # URL_Shortner
-this project is build for creating the url shortner
+this project is build for creating a short url.